 GCSE Chemistry - What is an Ionic Compound?
 Ionic Compounds Explained #15

-Ionic compounds are formed by metal atoms transferring electrons to non-metal atoms, creating oppositely charged ions that attract each other through electrostatic forces.
-These compounds have high melting and boiling points and can conduct electricity when dissolved in water or melted.
-Determining their formula involves balancing the charges of the ions involved, like in sodium chloride (NaCl) or magnesium chloride (MgCl2), and recognizing the charges of complex ions such as hydroxide (OH-) and sulfate (SO4 2-).
+Ionic compounds are formed through ionic bonding with metal atoms transferring electrons to non-metal atoms, resulting in oppositely charged ions attracting each other.
+These compounds have high melting and boiling points, conduct electricity when melted or dissolved in water, and their formulas involve balancing charges of ions like NaCl and MgCl2, as well as memorizing common ion charges and formulas.

 Insights

-• Ionic compounds are created by a metal atom giving electrons to a non-metal atom, leading to positively and negatively charged ions that attract each other, forming a structured lattice.
+- Ionic compounds are created when a metal atom gives electrons to a non-metal atom, leading to charged ions that attract each other due to electrostatic forces, forming a structured lattice.

 Get key ideas from YouTube videos.
 It’s free